Fundus Image-based Glaucoma Screening via Retinal Knowledge-Oriented Dynamic Multi-Level Feature Integration: Abstract

 \section{Abstract}

-Automated diagnosis based on color fundus photography is essential for large-scale glaucoma screening.
-However, existing deep learning models are typically data-driven and lack explicit integration of retinal anatomical knowledge, which limits their robustness across heterogeneous clinical datasets.
-Moreover, pathological cues in fundus images may appear beyond predefined anatomical regions, making fixed-region feature extraction insufficient for reliable diagnosis.
-To address these challenges, we propose a retinal knowledge-oriented glaucoma screening framework that integrates dynamic multi-scale feature learning with domain-specific retinal priors.
-The framework adopts a tri-branch structure to capture complementary retinal representations, including global retinal context, structural features of the optic disc/cup, and dynamically localized pathological regions.
-A Dynamic Window Mechanism is devised to adaptively identify diagnostically informative regions, while a Knowledge-Enhanced Convolutional Attention Module incorporates retinal priors extracted from a pre-trained foundation model to guide attention learning.
-Extensive experiments on the large-scale AIROGS dataset demonstrate that the proposed method outperforms diverse baselines, achieving an AUC of 98.5\% and an accuracy of 94.6\%.
-Additional evaluations on multiple datasets from the SMDG-19 benchmark further confirm its strong cross-domain generalization capability, indicating that knowledge-guided attention combined with adaptive lesion localization can significantly improve the robustness of automated glaucoma screening systems.
+While deep learning has advanced automated glaucoma screening via color fundus photography, existing purely data-driven models often overfit to confounding imaging artifacts and struggle to capture unpredictable pathological cues located beyond predefined anatomical boundaries.
+To address these limitations, we propose a retinal knowledge-oriented framework that synergizes dynamic multi-scale feature learning with domain-specific anatomical priors.
+The proposed architecture adopts a tri-branch structure to jointly model the global retinal context, the structural characteristics of the optic cup and disc, and dynamically cropped pathological regions.
+Specifically, we devise a Dynamic Window Mechanism (DWM) that adaptively discovers diagnostically informative patches via image-level supervision.
+Furthermore, we introduce a Knowledge-Enhanced Convolutional Block Attention Module (KE-CBAM) that explicitly incorporates retinal priors from a pre-trained foundation model RETFound to guide spatial attention, preventing the network from assigning spurious weights to irrelevant background noise.
+Extensive evaluations on the large-scale AIROGS dataset demonstrate that our method achieves a state-of-the-art AUC of 98.5\% and an accuracy of 94.6\%.
+More importantly, the integration of anatomical priors effectively mitigates the inherent class imbalance, significantly improving the detection of referable glaucoma cases.
+Additional validations on the SMDG-19 benchmark further confirm its superior cross-domain generalization, indicating that our contribution provides a robust, interpretable, and scalable solution for real-world clinical glaucoma diagnosis.
+Our code is available at \url{https://github.com/magiczhuo/Glaucoma-Detection}.